vmdx/tf2toolbox/README.md

 #### Quickstart

-Fill out a 'config.py' file - the 'config.py.example' file will guide you.
+Fill out a 'config.py' file in the `tf2toolbox` source directory - the 'config.py.example' file will guide you.

 Get the requirements.

     pip install -r requirements.txt

-Start the server!
+Start the server (from the root directory)!

-    python tf2toolbox.py
+    python runserver.py

 #### Info

-There is a changelog located in 'static/changelog.txt'.

 The live instance runs on tf2toolbox.com.